Germany

 Hire local and foreign nationals in Germany within 48 hours.
 Our employer of record solutions in combination with our fast-track solutions for obtaining work permits makes it easy to hire in Germany.

-The Netherlands
+Hire in The Netherlands

 Hire local and foreign nationals within 48 hours.
 Our employer of record solutions in combination with our fast-track possibilities for obtaining work permits, makes it easy for you to hire in The Netherlands.

-Poland
+Hire in Poland

 Hire local and foreign nationals in Poland within 48 hours.
-Our employer of record solutions in combination with our fast-track solutions for obtaining work permits makes it easy to hire in Poland
+Our employer of record solutions in combination with our fast-track solutions for obtaining work permits makes it easy to hire in Poland.